Dynamoid/dynamoid/README.md

 * `store_boolean_as_native` - if `true` Dynamoid stores boolean fields
   as native DynamoDB boolean values.
 Otherwise boolean fields are stored as string values `'t'` and `'f'`.
 Default is `true`
+* `store_binary_as_native` - if `true` Dynamoid stores binary fields
+  as native DynamoDB binary values.
+Otherwise binary fields are stored as Base64 encoded string values.
+Default is `false`
 * `backoff` - is a hash: key is a backoff strategy (symbol), value is parameters for the strategy.
 Is used in batch operations.
 Default id `nil`